P-p-H-d/mlib/README.md

 Extend or reduce the capacity of the 'array' to a rounded value based on 'capacity'.
 If the given capacity is below the current size of the array, the capacity is set to the size of the array.

-##### void name\_pop\_at(type *dest, name\_t array, size\_t key)

-Set *dest to the value the element 'i' if dest is not NULL, Remove this element from the array.
-'key' shall be within the size of the array.

 ##### void name\_remove(name\_t array, name\_it\_t it)

 Remove the element pointed by the iterator 'it' from the array 'array'.
-'it' shall be within the array.
+'it' shall be a valid iterator.
 Afterward 'it' points to the next element, or points to the end.

 ##### void name\_remove\_v(name\_t array, size\_t i, size\_t j)